PiedPiper911/ASML/README.md

 #### Obstacle

-The < Obstacle > contains the attributes id, name, and the coordinates longitude and latitude in Coord, and the child elements < minAlt > and < maxAlt>, as shown in Figure 8.
+The < Obstacle > contains the attributes id, name, and the coordinates longitude and latitude in Coord, and the child elements < minAlt > and < maxAlt>, as shown in Fig 9.
 Obstacles describes objects in terms of height that the UAV may not penetrate or touch.
 Where < minAlt > and < maxAlt > are the same as the < Coord_attr > rule defined earlier, taking the value of double precision floating point number double.

-Figure 8 XML Schema for the Obstacle element.
+Fig 9.XML Schema for the Obstacle element.

 <div align="center">
   <img src="https://github.com/PiedPiper911/ASML/blob/main/image-20240320203409599.png?raw=true">